 Sponsored and Co-sponsored Legislation

 Before a proposed piece of legislation can be considered by the House of Representatives, it must first be sponsored by a Member of Congress (either a Member of the House or a Member of the Senate).
 Members of Congress who are not the primary sponsor of a piece of legislation may express their strong support for the legislation by becoming a co-sponsor of that legislation.
-Learn more about the legislation that I sponsored or co-sponsored.
+Learn more about legislation sponsored and co-sponsored by Representative Duncan.